Knewest/uncompressed-discord-images/README.md

 <br><s><sub>Another feature of this plugin is that it makes animated PNGs uploaded to the Discord server playable within the client.</sub></s><br>
 <sub>Discord has broken APNG support completely when they addressed the 'aCropalypse' vulnerbility.</sub><p>

-<sub>This is compatible with BetterDiscord as a plugin and/or can be executed in the console of the client.</sub><br>
+This is compatible with BetterDiscord as a plugin and/or can be executed in the console of the client.<br>
 <br><a href="https://github.com/Knewest/uncompressed-discord-images/releases">
   <img src="https://cdn.discordapp.com/attachments/753561208073879642/1104738977421996213/DownloadButton.webp" alt="Download from GitHub" style="cursor:pointer;"/>
 </a>